BODH GAYA TOURISM GUIDE

 Holding extreme religious importance to the Buddhists, Bodhgaya lies13 km south of Gaya, beside the river Phalgu.
 It was here, that the Lord Buddha sat under the Banyan tree and attained enlightenment, and a descendant of that original tree still flourishes there today.
 Bodhgaya is a small and quiet town, which is the most important of all the Buddhist sites in the world.

 The Maha Bodhi temple of Bodh Gaya is one of the important places of worship for the Buddhists.
-Apart from being a vital Buddhist centre, it is also a significant archaeological site.
-Devout Buddhists and tourists from all over the world visit Bodhgaya, to study Buddhism and the art of meditation, or to simply absorb the aura of solemn splendour that surrounds the place.
+Apart from being a vital Buddhist center, it is also a significant archaeological site.
+Devout Buddhists and tourists from all over the world visit Bodhgaya, to study Buddhism and the art of meditation, or to simply absorb the aura of solemn splendor that surrounds the place.

 Brief history of Bodh Gaya:

 Marking the holy spot of the enlightenment of the Master, this site is looked upon with the greatest sanctity and became a flourishing Buddhist establishment with numerous temples, stupas and monasteries.

-According to tradition a large number of shrines and memorials were erected at the site to commemorate the incidents before after enlightenment but only a few now can be recognised.
+According to tradition a large number of shrines and memorials were erected at the site to commemorate the incidents before after enlightenment but only a few now can be recognized.
 Of the earliest shrines, traditionally attributed to Asoka, only Vajrayana or the sandstone throne with the characteristic Mauryan polish and decorative designs has survived and is seen beneath the holy Bodhi tree.